fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch_rmarkdown.md

 d) All of the above

 ?
 How do you create a new R Markdown file?
-a) A new R markdown file is automatically opened when you start RStudio
+a) A new R Markdown file is automatically opened when you start RStudio
 b) You right click the code in the console and save it
 C) You click on the File tab to open a new R Markdown file which opens a new pane to write and test code in
 d) you right click on the environment and save it